Saxe–Goldstein hypothesis: Criticism

 The Saxe–Goldstein hypothesis was criticized by post-processual archaeologists of the 1980s, who argued that it did not leave sufficient room for the beliefs and intentions of those who lived in the past and created the archaeological record.
 Ian Hodder, in 1982, used the example of the Mesakin people of Sudan to argue that the burial record may only represent an idealized fraction of the social relations within a society, drawing attention to what he called "the disjunction between burial pattern and social pattern".
-In the same year, Hodder's students Michael Shanks and Christopher Tilley criticized the functionalist position adopted by Saxe and other processualists, by which social phenomena are analysed primarily in terms of their observable outcomes.
+In the same year, Hodder's students Michael Shanks and Christopher Tilley criticized the functionalist position adopted by Saxe and other processualists, by which social phenomena are analyzed primarily in terms of their observable outcomes.
 Shanks and Tilley wrote that such arguments were inadequate to explain the specific content and context of funerary ritual, and that mortuary practices may be used to invert and misrepresent the social order as much as they may reflect it.
 Mike Parker Pearson, another of Hodder's students, later wrote that "to reduce the significance of ancestors and tombs to a means of subsistence management is to relegate human aspiration and motivation to wondering where the next meal is coming from".